vaib-dev/Courses/6-computer-networks/4-transmission-media.md

 There are three modes of operation for optical fibers as discussed:

+1. **Single Mode**: Single mode uses step-index fibre and a highly focused source of light that limits beams to a small range of angles, all close to the horizontal.
+The single-mode fibre itself is manufactured with a much smaller diameter than that of multimode fibre, and with substantially lower density.
+The decrease in density results in a critical angle that is close enough to 90 degree to make the propagation of beams almost horizontal.

-1. **Multimode step-index fiber**: In this the density of the core remains constant from the center to the edges.
+2. **Multimode step-index fiber**: In this the density of the core remains constant from the center to the edges.
 A beam of light moves through this constant density in a straight line until it reaches the interface of the core and the cladding.
 The term step-index refers to the suddenness of this change, which contributes to the distortion of the signal as it passes through the fiber.
-2. **Multimode graded-index fiber**: In this distortion gets decreases through the cable.
+3. **Multimode graded-index fiber**: In this distortion gets decreases through the cable.
 The word index here refers to the index of refraction.
 This index of refraction is related to the density.
 A graded-index fiber, therefore, is one with varying densities.
 Density is highest at the center of the core and decreases gradually to its lowest at the edge.

 <p text align="center"><img src="https://www.studytonight.com/computer-networks/images/bounded-transmission-media-9.png" height="" width=""></p>